wcgordon1/nocodejobs/src/content/jobs/product-manager-remote-ca-id-212-32.md.md

 ---
 position: Product Manager
 description: >-
+  Scaling Process is seeking a Product Manager.
+This is a remote position based in Brazil.
+Compensation: Starting at $4,000+ /month USD + Performance Bonuses
-  We are a fast-scaling, process-driven company specializing in building high-quality SaaS applications using no-code platforms like **Bubble**, **Webflow**, and **Flutterflow**.
+  Location: Remote (Company based in Canada) Commitment: Full-time, 40+ hours per week About Us We are a fast-scaling, process-driven company specializing in building high-quality SaaS applications using no-code platforms like Bubble, Webflow, and Flutterflow.
 Our team is dedicated to turning ideas into successful products that can quickly scale, attract users, and raise funding.
-  We’re seeking a talented **Product Manager** to help us deliver investor-ready applications at an impressive speed.

-  ## Role Overview As a Product Manager, you will be a key leader in our team,
-  overseeing the design, development, and launch of successful SaaS applications.
+  We’re seeking a talented Product Manager to help us deliver investor-ready applications at an impressive speed.
+Role Overview As a Product Manager, you will be a key leader in our team, overseeing the design, development, and launch of successful SaaS applications.
 You will use your expertise in product design and no-code platforms to manage projects from concept to completion, ensuring client satisfaction and delivering exceptional results.
-Key Responsibilities - Lead end-to-end product development for **SaaS applications** using **Bubble**, **Webflow**, and **Flutterflow**. - Collaborate with clients to gather requirements, provide strategic product insights, and create actionable development plans. - Oversee the technical architecture and design process, ensuring seamless user experiences and scalable solutions. - Manage multiple projects concurrently, maintaining high standards of quality and meeting deadlines. - Serve as the primary point of contact for clients, demonstrating excellent client-facing skills and providing regular project updates. - Work closely with cross-functional teams, including designers and developers, to streamline the product development process. - Identify potential risks and proactively address issues to keep projects on track. - Contribute to product strategy and help define the vision for future projects.
+Key Responsibilities Lead end-to-end product development for SaaS applications using Bubble, Webflow, and Flutterflow.
+Collaborate with clients to gather requirements, provide strategic product insights, and create actionable development plans.
+Oversee the technical architecture and design process, ensuring seamless user experiences and scalable solutions.
+Manage multiple projects concurrently, maintaining high standards of quality and meeting deadlines.
+Serve as the primary point of contact for clients, demonstrating excellent client-facing skills and providing regular project updates.
+Work closely with cross-functional teams, including designers and developers, to streamline the product development process.
+Identify potential risks and proactively address issues to keep projects on track.
+Contribute to product strategy and help define the vision for future projects.
+Required Qualifications Proven experience in product management with a focus on SaaS applications.
+Strong technical background with hands-on experience in no-code platforms, specifically Bubble (preferred), Webflow, or Flutterflow.

-  Required Qualifications - Proven experience in **product management** with a focus on SaaS applications. - Strong **technical background** with hands-on experience in no-code platforms, specifically **Bubble** (preferred), **Webflow**, or Flutterflow**. - Demonstrated ability to lead and deliver complex projects in a fast-paced environment. - Exceptional client-facing and communication skills, with the ability to translate client needs into actionable plans. - Experience managing end-to-end product lifecycles, from initial concept through launch. - Strong problem-solving skills and a proactive approach to addressing challenges.
+  Demonstrated ability to lead and deliver complex projects in a fast-paced environment.
+Exceptional client-facing and communication skills, with the ability to translate client needs into actionable plans.
+Experience managing end-to-end product lifecycles, from initial concept through launch.
+Strong problem-solving skills and a proactive approach to addressing challenges.

-  Compensation & Benefits - Starting salary of **$4,000+ /month USD** with opportunities for performance-based bonuses. - Full-time role with a commitment of **40+ hours per week**. - Fully remote position, offering flexibility to work from anywhere. - Opportunity to work with a dynamic team and help build industry-leading SaaS applications.
+  Compensation & Benefits Starting salary of $4,000+ /month USD with opportunities for performance-based bonuses.
+Full-time role with a commitment of 40+ hours per week.
+Fully remote position, offering flexibility to work from anywhere.
+Opportunity to work with a dynamic team and help build industry-leading SaaS applications.
 location: 'Rio de Janeiro, RJ'
 team: Remote
 datePosted: '2024-12-18T02:56:41.540Z'